scenarioo/scenarioo/docs/contribute/Development-Environment-with-IntelliJ.md

      * on "Startup/Connection" tab: set environment variable "SCENARIOO_DATA" to following path: &lt;your-project-source-path&gt;\scenarioo\scenarioo-docu-generation-example\build\scenarioDocuExample

  * Run all tests of the sub-project "scenarioodocu-generation-example" to generate scenarioo example documentation data in Folder "build/scenarioDocuExample"
+    * run `./graldlew clean test` (or by choosing it in the Gradle View in IntelliJ, which should as well work)
-    * select folder 'test' under 'src' folder
-    * right click on 'test' folder and choose "Run 'All Tests'
+    * alternativley: select folder 'test' under 'src' folder and right click on 'test' folder and choose "Run 'All Tests'

- * Copy the `config.xml` file under "scenarioo-server/src/main/reources/config-for-demo" to the same "build/scenariooDocuExample" folder
+    * it is recommended to remember a run config for this step to regenerate test data when needed.
+    * **Hint for e2e tests:** This will bring the test data into the correct state (including viewer configuration in file config.xml) for running the e2e tests.
+It is required to rerun these tests before you execute e2e tests.

  * Start the tomcat server by using the run configuration: you should see in the log output that it is importing the example documentation data properly.